-Upon the recommendation of his major instructor a student not registered in the College may accumulate a limited number of graduate credits in problem or research courses during either semester, the summer school, or the period between the close of summer school and the beginning of the next succeeding semester under the following provisions: (1) The approval of the Graduate Council must be secured in advance.
+Upon the recommendation of his major instructor a student may accumulate a limited number of graduate credits in problem or research courses during the period between the close of Summer School and the beginning of the next succeeding semester under the following provisions: (1) The approval of the Graduate Council must be secured in advance.
 (2) The work must be carried on under the immediate supervision of a graduate instructor.
-The credits so earned will be included on the student's next regular assign-

-The credits so earned will be included on the student's next regular assignment marked "vacation credit" and will be in addition to the regularly allowed number of credits assigned.
-Such credits will be forwarded to the registrar by the instructor as soon as the latter receives the class cards after the beginning of the next semester.
+The credits so earned will be included on the student's next regular assignment marked "Vacation credit" and will be in addition to the regularly allowed number of credits assigned.
+Such credits will be forwarded to the registrar by the instructor as soon as he receives the class cards after the beginning of the next semester.